 Jake Gyllenhaal as Dastan in Prince of Persia: the Sands of Time

 Jake Gyllenhaal picked up the lead role as Persian prince Dastan in 2010's Prince of Persia: the Sands of Time — the only problem?
-Gyllenhaal is decidedly not Persian.
-The controversy had enough of a legacy that John Oliver referenced it six years after the movie's release, saying in a segment on Hollywood white-washing of Gyllenhaal, "a white American with a Swedish last name was cast to play the prince of Persia from, you know, Persia."
+Gyllenhaal is not Persian.
+The controversy had enough of a legacy that John Oliver referenced it six years after the movie's release, saying in a segment on Hollywood whitewashing, "a white American with a Swedish last name was cast to play the prince of Persia from, you know, Persia."

 Angelina Jolie as Mariane Pearl in A Mighty Heart

 In 2007, Angelina Jolie hit the big screen in A Mighty Heart.
 She played real-life journalist Mariane Pearl in the film, bringing Pearl's memoir to the big screen.
-Chatter began, however, with the decision to cast Jolie as the woman who wrote about her husband's kidnapping and killing in Pakistan.
-Born in France to a Dutch and Cuban parents, Pearl wasn't quite an exact physical match to Jolie.
+The decision to cast Jolie as the woman who wrote about her husband's kidnapping and killing in Pakistan was questioned, however, as the real Pearl was born in France to Dutch and Cuban parents.
 Public outcry followed, as fans questioned the techniques used to get Jolie to more closely resemble Pearl.

 Jennifer Lawrence as Katniss Everdeen in The Hunger Games